Comparison

 SupersetGitHub Copilot

-What it doesRuns 10+ coding agents in parallel with Git worktree isolationInline code completions, chat, and Copilot Agent mode in your editor
+What it doesRuns 10+ coding agents in parallel with Git worktrees, chat, diff/file review, and browser toolingInline code completions, chat, and Copilot Agent mode in your editor

 AI approachAgent-agnostic — orchestrates any CLI agentMultiple models (GPT-4o, Claude, Gemini) via GitHub